takenet/blip-chat-ios/README.md

 ```

 ### Specifying user data
-BLiP Chat lets you to specify user's data like `fullname`, `email` and others.
+BLiP Chat allows specification of users' data like `fullname`, `email` and others.
-For mor details about what is supported check [Lime Documentation][4].
+For more details on possible properties and support, check the [Lime Documentation][4].

-To set user data just create an `Account` object and use pass it to `BlipOptions`.
+To set user data, just create an `Account` object and pass it as a parameter to `BlipOptions`.

 **Swift**